-To effectively answer the “who are you” question you need to spend time building your brand, defining your niche and separating yourself from the pack.
+To effectively answer the “who are you” question, you need to build your brand, define your niche, and separate yourself from the pack.

 I’ll admit, this is easier said than done.
-The art is to amplify you natural abilities…
+The art is to amplify your natural abilities…

-If you are seen as a leader in your niche with the ability to inspire your audience sponsors will naturally gravitate towards you.
+Sponsors will naturally gravitate towards you if you are seen as a leader in your niche to inspire your audience.

 Does your audience want to be like you?
 Do you represent what your audience can aim for?

 This usually takes the shape of a transformation.
-For example, the person who goes from being dangerously over weight to a fitness guru, rags to riches, from obscurity to prominence.
+For example, a person goes from dangerously overweight to a fitness guru, from rags to riches, and from obscurity to prominence.

-Do you have any stories that illustrate how you gone from a negative to a positive?
+Do you have any stories that illustrate how you went from a negative to a positive?
 Something your audience can aspire to?